 It is believed that covid-19 spreads primarily through tiny water droplets expelled through the breath of infected individuals.
-Hand driers produce high speed turbulence which keeps these droplets suspended in the air indefinitely, keeping the air within the restroom unsafe.
+Hand driers produce high speed turbulence which could hypothetically keep these droplets suspended in the air indefinitely, keeping the air within the restroom unsafe.

 Install a touchless hand sanitizer dispenser

 Unless your maintenance crew is hyper-vigilant, odds are your soap dispenser will run on empty and stay empty for a while.
 With no soap, visitors would potentially have no way to disinfect their hands before leaving.
 Having a hand sanitizer dispenser provides a second layer of protection to help insure that there is always a way for visitors to stay clean and protected.

 And because hand sanitizer does not need to be washed off your hands like soap is, visitors can take a dab and apply it after touching the door upon exiting.

 Frequently refill soap and hand-sanitizer dispensers

 Even before covid this was general good advice for giving visitors a positive restroom experience, but it’s of obvious extra importance in the current time we are going through.
 People are washing their hands at higher rates than before, so expect these supplies to need more frequent maintenance than in years past.
 There will even be people going into your restroom JUST to wash their hands and nothing else!
 This is one of the simpler yet more critical things you can do to make your restroom safer.